-Chapter 8 Writing About Imagery and Symbolism

-Chapter 9 Writing About Point of View Chapter 10 Writing About Setting and Atmosphere

-Chapter 11 Writing About Theme

-Chapter 20 Writing About Poetic Form

-Chapter 30 Writing About Character
+Chapter 8 Writing About Imagery and Symbolism Chapter 17 How Do I Read Poetry?
+Chapter 9 Writing About Point of View Chapter 18 Writing About Persona and Tone Chapter 28 How Do I Read a Play?
+Chapter 10 Writing About Setting and Chapter 19 Writing About Poetic Language Chapter 29 Writing About Dramatic Structure Atmosphere Chapter 29 whiting About Diamatic Structure Chapter 11 Writing About Theme Chapter 20 Writing About Poetic Form Chapter 30 Writing About Character

 TASKS: Throughout the course, at least six constructivist tasks will be administered with the purpose of checking on the students' understanding of the subject matter, as well as to open room for reflection on one's learning of the course material.
+One of the tasks is to share with the class the content and an activity related to the educational video (20 minute presentation-see timetable)

 ENACTING A SKETCH: The sketch project will consist of the creation of a short dramatization based on Pride and Prejudice by Jane Austen.
 First, students need to choose a tentative chapters and estimate how many people may be needed to accomplish the sketch (no more than 4 people).
 Second, they need to write a draft of the sketch connecting it to the Costa Rican culture.
 Students need to have the draft checked by the professor at least three weeks before the play enactment.
 Third, students must appoint a play director, who will be in charge of all the fine elements in completing the project.
 Finally, they must enact the play before a tribunal of three academic professors and possibly in front of a larger audience (not mandatory for it may be recorded).